chiarazelioli/thesis-bayesian-genomics/README.md

 - increase_prior_var.R: genomic prediction by BPCRR when manually varying the fixed prior variance.
 - ridge_on_PCs.R: perform genomic prediction following a frequentist ridge regression on the PCs used for BPCRR, just as benchmark.

-**NOTE on PC scaling**: In all the scripts, 'demo_sim.R', 'main.R', 'main_all_pis.R', 'main_accuracy_inspection.R' (UPDATE), when preparing the principal components, one can either scale PCs variances to 1 (standardize), by setting "scale = TRUE" in line 'XX <- scale(XX, center = TRUE, scale = FALSE)', or simply centering them keeping the line as it is, and later scaling them w.r.t. the variance of the first PC.
+**NOTE on PC scaling**: In all the scripts, 'demo_sim.R', 'genomic_pred.R', 'genomic_pred_architectures.R', when preparing the principal components, one can either scale PCs variances to 1 (standardize), by setting "scale = TRUE" in line 'XX <- scale(XX, center = TRUE, scale = FALSE)', or simply centering them keeping the line as it is, and later scaling them w.r.t. the variance of the first PC.